matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 `m.relates_to` field must be included in the plaintext.

-When sending relation events whose [visibility is derived from the target event](#relation-visibility), clients should share the end-to-end encryption keys for the encrypted relation events with all devices that could see the target event, even if those relation events are encrypted with a different key than the target event, and even if the user for a device has left the room since.
+When sending relation events whose [visibility is derived from the target event](#relation-visibility), clients should ensure that the end-to-end encryption keys for the encrypted relation events is shared with all devices that could see the target event, even if those relation events are encrypted with a different key than the target event, and even if the receiving user has since left the room.

 A future MSC may define a method for encrypting certain parts of the `m.relates_to` field that may contain sensitive information.